Skeexs/skeexsNotify/README.md

 <h1>Documentation</h1>

-The first thing you need to do is to download the resource and start it in your <pre>server.cfg</pre>
+The first thing you need to do is to download the resource and start it in your server.cfg

 <pre>ensure skeexsNotify</pre>